teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 [Don’t shop your term sheet](http://cdixon.org/2009/09/02/dont-shop-your-term-sheet/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Shopping a term sheet around might get you a better deal once, but creates repetitional risk.
 Better to discuss the deal with several investors verbally, *before* you get a term sheet.

+## Preferred Stock

+An example from  VC [*Fred Wilson*](https://twitter.com/fredwilson):

+> Let's say you start a company, bootstrap it for a year and then raise $1mm for 10% of the company [a $10mm valuation].
+Three months later, you're offered $8mm for the company [note: lower than the $10mm valuation when the VC bought in].
+You decide to take the offer.
+If the VC bought common stock, she gets $800k back on an investment of $1mm.
+The VC loses $200k while you make $7.2mm.
+But if the VC buys *preferred stock*, she gets the option of taking their money back or the 10%.
+In that instance, they will take their money back and get $1mm and you will get $7mm.

 - - -